xiningchen/Towlson-Group-Code/README.md

 <img src="figures/FSLEyes_1.png"  width=80% height=auto>

 ### FreeSurfer / FSLview
 Some labs uses FreeSurfer or FSLview to visualize anatomical images instead of FSLeyes.
 FSLeyes and FreeSurfer/FSLview serve the same purpose which is if your audience is from neuro/biology background they will use one of these softwares for visualizing.
 However the two softwares have slightly different input formats.
-The python code "fslview_customizer.py" can be used to generate LUT files for visualizing in FreeSurfer/FSLview.
+The python code "surfer_customizer.py" can be used to generate LUT files for visualizing in FreeSurfer/FSLview.
 Download and update the global parameters in the code to suit your needs and create LUT files.
 After updating the global parameters you can import and use functions like:
-> import fslview_customizer as surfer
+> import surfer_customizer as surfer

 > surfer.create_cortical_surfer_lut(my_partition, "a file name")